kube-rs/website/docs/controllers/observability.md

 !!! warning "Telemetry Dependencies"

-    This simple use of `cargo add` above assumes the above dependencies always work well at all given versions, but this is not always true.
-You might see multiple versions of `opentelemetry` libs / `tonic` in `cargo tree` (which might not work), and due to different release cycles and pins, you might not be able to upgrade opentelemetry dependencies immediately.
+    This simple use of `cargo add` above assumes the above dependencies may not always work well at latest versions.
+You might receive multiple versions of `opentelemetry` libs / `tonic` in `cargo tree` (which might not work), and due to different release cycles and pins, you might not be able to upgrade opentelemetry dependencies immediately.
 For working combinations see for instance the [pins in controller-rs](https://github.com/kube-rs/controller-rs/blob/main/Cargo.toml) + [examples in tracing-opentelemetry](https://github.com/tokio-rs/tracing-opentelemetry/tree/v0.1.x/examples).

 Setting up the layer and configuring the `collector` follows fundamentally the same process: